venky1227/ATM/README.md

 Usage:
 1. Clone the repository to your local machine:

   git clone <repository-url>

 2. Compile the Java files:

   javac Account.java OptionMenu.java

-3.Run the main program:
+3. Run the main program:

   java OptionMenu

-Follow the prompts to login and perform banking transactions.
+4. Follow the prompts to login and perform banking transactions.

 Dependencies:
 Java Development Kit (JDK)